Admissions:+34 918257503

 • Laura Pérez Blázquez

-Lecturer in the Department of Health Sciences, Faculty of Biomedical Sciences, Universidad Europea de Madrid.
-She holds a Bachelor's degree in Pharmacy from the University of Salamanca and an MSc in Clinical Research and Pharmaceutical Medicine, with specialization in medical affairs within the pharmaceutical industry.
-She is currently pursuing a PhD at the Carlos III Health Institute (ISCIII), where her research focuses on AIDS immunopathology and the immune response in cancer patients infected with HIV.
+Lecturer in the Department of Health Sciences at the Faculty of Biomedical and Health Sciences, Universidad Europea de Madrid.
+She holds a Bachelor's Degree in Pharmacy from the University of Salamanca and a Master's Degree in Clinical Research and Pharmaceutical Medicine, specialising in medical affairs within the pharmaceutical industry.
+She is currently pursuing a PhD at Instituto de Salud Carlos III, where her research focuses on the immunopathology of AIDS, immune responses in cancer patients, and HIV infection.
 She is a member of the Immunomodulation Research Group at Universidad Europea de Madrid.
-She teaches Pharmacology entirely in English in the Bachelor's Degree in Dentistry and Pharmacology in Spanish in the Bachelor's Degrees in Biotechnology and Nursing.
-She also supports practical laboratory teaching in Immunology for the Pharmacy, Biomedicine, and Biotechnology programmes.
+She teaches Pharmacology in English within the Dentistry programme and Pharmacology in Spanish in the Biotechnology and Nursing programmes.
+She also supports practical teaching in Immunology for the Pharmacy, Biomedicine, and Biotechnology degree programmes.

 • Manuel Olazábal Morán

-Lecturer in the Department of Health Sciences, Faculty of Biomedical Sciences, Universidad Europea de Madrid.
-He holds a Bachelor's degree in Biology from the University of León, an MSc in Molecular and Cellular Biology, and a PhD in Molecular Biosciences from the Autonomous University of Madrid (UAM).
-His research has focused on the identification of novel therapeutic targets for cancer and was conducted at the National Centre for Biotechnology (CSIC), where he completed his doctoral studies.
-He is the author of four peer-reviewed scientific publications, has presented his work at several international conferences, and has participated in at least four competitive research projects in oncology and cancer biology funded by the Spanish Association Against Cancer, the Spanish Ministry of Economy and Competitiveness, and the Regional Government of Madrid.
-He also holds a Master's degree in Secondary Education Teacher Training from the Complutense University of Madrid and has authored more than ten textbooks in biology and health sciences.
+Lecturer in the Department of Health Sciences at the Faculty of Biomedical and Health Sciences, Universidad Europea de Madrid.
+He holds a Bachelor's Degree in Biology from the University of León, a Master's Degree in Molecular and Cellular Biology from Universidad Autónoma de Madrid, and a PhD in Molecular Biosciences from the same institution.
+His research has focused on identifying therapeutic targets for cancer and was carried out at the National Centre for Biotechnology (CNB-CSIC), where he completed his doctoral thesis.
+He is the author of four peer-reviewed scientific publications, has presented his work at numerous international conferences, and has participated in at least four research projects in oncology and cancer biology funded by the Spanish Association Against Cancer, the Ministry of Economy and Competitiveness, and the Regional Government of Madrid.
+He also holds a Master's Degree in Teacher Training from Universidad Complutense de Madrid and has authored more than ten textbooks in biology and health sciences.

 Academic quality